KevinVandy/material-react-table/README.md

 A good table library should offer you powerful features, with an easy way to customize them, or even opt out and turn them off.
 It should also offer a bunch of advanced features to take your tables to the next level, but without sacrificing too bundle size bloat.
 MRT attempts to find that happy balance.

-MRT is built on top of [TanStack Table's](https://tanstack.com/table/v8) efficient and powerful react hooks to bring
+MRT is built on top of [TanStack Table's](https://tanstack.com/table/v8) react hooks to build upon it's high performance and flexibility.

 ## Learn More